How to Test CPU Throttling in Windows 11

 What is CPU throttling?

-CPU throttling, also known as dynamic frequency scaling, is a smart way for systems to handle power use and heat.
-It slows down the CPU speed when you don’t need full power or to keep it from overheating under heavy use.
-This is great for preventing damage and saving battery, but too much throttling can make your computer slow and less fun to use.
+CPU throttling, also known as dynamic frequency scaling, is a common practice that some operating systems, like Windows, use to save battery power and deal with overheating (especially for laptops).
+It slows down the CPU speed when you don’t need it to run fully, or if it’s getting too hot when it’s under heavy use.
+This is good for preventing damage to your CPU and other hardware parts and for prolonging your battery life, but too much throttling can make your PC significantly slower and less fun to use.

 Learn more: Why is my CPU Overheating and How to Fix it